accordproject/cicero-ui/src/ContractEditor/README.md

 - `value`: An `object` which is the initial contents of the editor.
 - `lockText`: A `boolean` to lock all non variable text.
 - `readOnly`: A `boolean` to lock all text and remove the formatting toolbar.
+- `clausePluginProps`: An `object` which contains clause specific information.
+- `clauseErrors`: An `object` with the current parse errors.
+- `clauseMap`: An `object` with the current clauses and their information.

 #### Functionality